Nerdy0503/Course3Week4Project/CodeBook.md

-information about the tidy dataset
+Information about the tidy dataset

 The output data set contains a summary of average mean and standard deviation values, by activity and subject ID on temporal and frequential measurements.